xdg_wm_base

 destroy()

-Destroy the xdg_positioner object
+destroy the xdg_positioner object

 Notify the compositor that the xdg_positioner will no longer be used.